Jet Pilot (film)

-Jet Pilot is a 1957 American Cold War romance film directed by Josef von Sternberg and starring John Wayne and Janet Leigh.
+Jet Pilot is a 1957 American Cold War romance film directed by Josef von Sternberg starring John Wayne and Janet Leigh and featuring Jay C. Flippen, Paul Fix and Hans Conried.
 It was written and produced by Jules Furthman, and presented by Howard Hughes.

 Filming lasted more than eighteen months, beginning in 1949.
 The last day of shooting was in May 1953, but the Technicolor film was kept out of release by Hughes due to his tinkering until October 1957, by which time Hughes had sold RKO.
 Universal-International ended up distributing Jet Pilot.
 This was Hughes's last film work before his death of kidney failure on April 5, 1976.

 The film went through several directorial changes, after Sternberg's work between October 1949 and February 1950.
-After that, Philip Cochran (supervisor of aerial sequences), Furthman, Edward Killy (unit production manager), Byron Haskin (for the model work), and Don Siegel also directed scenes (although Siegel's were not used), as did Howard Hughes himself.
+After that, Philip Cochran (supervisor of aerial sequences), Furthman, Edward Killy (unit production manager), Byron Haskin (for the model work), and Don Siegel also directed scenes (although Siegel's were not used), as did Hughes himself.
 All were uncredited as directors or second unit directors.

 Although Jet Pilot was publicized as showcasing the U.S. Air Force's latest jets, by the time it was finally shown, most of the aircraft in the film were obsolescent or obsolete, supplanted by more modern aircraft.
 In one aerial scene, the two lead characters fly a Lockheed F-94 Starfire to test a radar approach to intercept a propeller driven Convair B-36 bomber.

 Jet Pilot was reportedly Howard Hughes's favorite film, one he watched repeatedly in his later years.

 Plot

-A U.S.S.R.
-Air Force jet lands on a U.S. Air Force air base in Alaska.
-The Air Force base commander, Colonel Jim Shannon is surprised to see that the pilot is a woman, Lieutenant Anna Marladovna, who asks for asylum, but refuses to disclose military information.
-Col. Shannon is assigned to seduce her to persuade her to talk, but falls in love with her in the process.
+A Soviet Air Force jet lands on a U.S. Air Force air base in Alaska.
+The Air Force base commander, Colonel Jim Shannon, is surprised to discover that the pilot is a woman, Lieutenant Anna Marladovna, who asks for asylum, but refuses to disclose military information.
+Shannon is assigned to seduce her to persuade her to talk, but falls in love with her in the process.
 Worried about the possibility of Anna's deportation, he marries her without permission.

-When they return from their unauthorized honeymoon, Major General Black takes Jim aside and informs him that they have discovered that his new wife is a spy, sent to relay information back to the USSR.
+When they return from their unauthorized honeymoon, Major General Black takes Jim aside and informs him that they have discovered that his new wife is a spy.
 The Americans decide to play along, but to turn the situation to their advantage.

-Jim goes home to tell Anna that she is to be imprisoned for years, and then deported when she is finally released.
-To save her, they hatch an escape plan, steal an aircraft, and fly to Soviet airspace.
-Their arrival is not shown, but Anna is criticized for having allowed Shannon to crash the more advanced American aircraft when Russian fighters closed in, rather than fighting back.
+Jim goes home to tell Anna that she is to be imprisoned for 15 years and then deported when she is finally released.
+In a phony defection to turn the spying tables on the Soviets, he proposes they steal an aircraft, and fly to the Soviet Union.
+Unaware of his duplicity, Anna is criticized for having allowed Jim to crash the more advanced American aircraft when Russian fighters closed in, rather than disabling him.
 She says that she considered shooting him, but decided that he would be more valuable for his knowledge than the plane would have been.